-As the developments described above unfolded, the Uniform Laws Conference responded by drafting a uniform law dealing with contribution among joint tortfeasors.
-This act, which as previously stated was promulgated in 1939, did not attempt to determine when multiple tortfeasors would be held jointly and severally liable.
-Rather, it took the position that, once multiple tortfeasors were determined to be jointly and severally liable, certain rights of contribution existed, and it addressed how those rights were effected.
-The Act also attempted to resolve related issues, such as the effect of settlements among those tortfeasors who were subject to joint and several liability.
-Although this Act was enacted by a number of states, it was so extensively amended in the process that the goal of uniformity was not achieved.
-Part of the problem was that the 1939 Act contained elaborate provisions addressing procedures for joinder.
-In addition, it came under criticism with regard to the provisions dealing with the legal effect of a settlement by one joint tortfeasor upon the rights of the plaintiff and the rights of the
+As the developments generally described above unfolded, in 1939 the Uniform Laws Conference responded by drafting a uniform law dealing with contribution among joint tortfeasors.
+This act did not attempt to determine when multiple tortfeasors would be held jointly and severally liable.
+Rather, it took the position that, once multiple tortfeasors were determined to be jointly and severally liable, certain rights of contribution existed, and it addressed how those rights were to be exercised.
+The 1939 Act also attempted to resolve related issues, such as the effect of a settlement among those tortfeasors who were subject to joint and several liability.
+Although this Act was adopted by a number of states, it was so extensively amended in the process that the goal of uniformity was not achieved.
+Part of the problem was that the 1939 Act

-1Although the "no right of contribution" rule originated in early English cases involving defendants acting in concert to commit intentional torts, ultimately it was applied more generally in the United States to include all cases of joint and several liability, even where independent, although concurrent, negligence had contributed to a single result.
+&lt;sup>1Although the "no right of contribution" rule originated in early English cases involving defendants acting in concert to commit intentional torts, ultimately it was applied more generally in the United States to include all cases of joint and several liability, even where independent, although concurrent, negligence had contributed to a single result.
 William L. Prosser, Law of Torts, 273-74 (3rd ed.
 1964).

-2Id. at 275.
+$^{2}Id$ . at 275.

-nonsettling tortfeasors.
-In the meantime, many states independently passed other legislation that also proved to be problematic.
-This unsatisfactory situation caused the Conference to take up the subject again in the 1950s.
+contained elaborate provisions addressing procedures for joinder.
+In addition, it came under criticism with regard to the provisions dealing with the legal effect of a settlement by one joint tortfeasor upon the rights of the plaintiff and those of a nonsettling tortfeasor.
+In the meantime, many states independently passed other legislation on the subject of contribution that also proved to be problematic.
+This unsatisfactory situation led the Conference to take up the subject again in the 1950s.

-The Uniform Contribution Among Joint Tortfeasors Act was revised, and ultimately adopted by the Conference in 1955, to bring it into line with what was considered to be more just and equitable solutions to the legal problems arising out of a rule of joint and several liability.
+Revisions to the Uniform Contribution Among Joint Tortfeasors Act (1939) were ultimately adopted by the Conference in 1955 to bring it into line with what was considered to be more just and equitable solutions to the legal problems arising out of a rule of joint and several liability.
 However, the rule at that time with regard to contributory negligence acting as a complete bar was still in effect in the overwhelming majority of jurisdictions in the United States.
 Nonetheless, beginning in the 1960s, and clearly by the 1970s, most American jurisdictions abandoned contributory negligence as a complete bar and were proceeding to adopt some type of comparative fault system.
-At first, the focus was on comparing a plaintiff's fault with that of the defendant's, but it was only a matter of time before the courts and legislatures began to address the problem of comparing fault among all the parties in situations involving two or more defendants.
-Since the 1955 Act called for contribution to be based upon a pro rata determination, this, among other issues associated with the comparative fault movement, again led the Conference to review the legal situation with regard to contribution among joint tortfeasors.
+At first, the focus was on comparing a plaintiff's fault with that of a sole defendant, but it was only a matter of time before the courts and legislatures began to address the problem of comparing fault among all the parties in situations involving two or more defendants.
+Since the 1955 Act called for contribution to be based upon a pro rata determination, this, among other issues associated with the comparative fault movement, again led the Conference to review the law governing contribution among joint tortfeasors.
 This review culminated in the bifurcated approach contained in the current Conference Acts on the subject.

 In 1977 the Conference promulgated the Uniform Comparative Fault Act, which gave the states a choice.
-If all the parties to the litigation were to be evaluated in terms of fault and that fault compared in determining responsibility for damages, the 1977 act provided a complete replacement for the Uniform Contribution Among Joint Tortfeasors Act (1955).
-On the other hand, it was decided not to amend the Uniform Contribution Act, but to leave that act for possible use by states that did not adopt the principle of comparative fault.
+If all parties to the litigation were to be evaluated in terms of fault and that fault compared in determining responsibility for damages, the 1977 Act provided a complete replacement for the Uniform Contribution Among Joint Tortfeasors Act (1955).
+On the other hand, it was decided not to amend the 1955 Act, but to retain that Act for possible use by states that did not adopt the principle of comparative fault.